maroafenogho/BMI-Calc/README.md

 * Multi-screen navigation
 * Building flutter widgets from scratch
 * Customising widgets using themes

-Features and libraries used include

-* Dart math
+* Simple calculations using dart

 Screenshots of the project are as follows